martinwalsh/mk/README.md

 - It can be used to automate any task that can be executed as a shell command.
 - It provides primitives, like variables and dependencies, that can be used to reduce repetition and complexity.
 - It has a standard interface so you can build multiple projects the same way, reducing cognitive load.
 - Makefiles are self-documenting, by nature.
-Even more so after introducing `mk`.
+More so after introducing `mk`.

 ### What is `mk`?

-I'm using this project as an opportunity to learn the [Rust](https://www.rust-lang.org/) programming language, so keep that in mind.
+I'm using this project as an opportunity to learn the [Rust](https://www.rust-lang.org/) programming language, so you should keep that in mind.

 Nonetheless, I believe you will find `mk` useful whether GNU Make is already part of your project, or you are just beginning a new one.